 A few things were added this years since our house is a little bigger than the last.
 On my painted buffet I added a little winter scene.
-The scene will not have to put put away immediately after Christmas and the kids like rearranging it.
+The scene will not have to be put away immediately after Christmas and the kids like rearranging it.
 Nothing in my house is off limits to the kids.
-I gee up in a house where we were not allowed to touch anything and everything was spotless.
+I grew up in a house where we were not allowed to touch anything and everything was spotless.
 My house is clean but well lived in and my kids know to touch gently.
 Yes, that is always a work in progress.

 So there you have a little peak into my decorations for the holidays.
 Check out the other bloggers and their decor.
 If you want to make any of the projects.
 Click on the highlighted text.

 Create one of a kind ornaments and use up your fabric scraps at the same time.
 These scrap fabric bird ornaments can be made in any color combination and with any left over embellishments you have on hand.
 Make them for ornaments, as package toppers or sew them together and make a garland.
 Scrap fabric bird ornaments can be fringed to create a vintage feel.
 They are pretty easy to sew if you take your time.
 Happy crafting.